 Does Lanebreak Count as a Ride?

-Yes, Lane break rides show up as workouts in your account summary and add to your total count.
-If you are going for a milestone, say 100 or 1000 rides, a Lane Break ride will accure towards this goal.
+Yes, Lane break rides show up as workouts in your account summary and add to your total count toward century or mile stones.
+If you are going for a milestone, say 100 or 1000 rides, a Lane Break ride will count towards this goal.
 They will also count toward any weekly or daily streaks that you have going.
+If you want to extend a streak easily, see our guide on what to know to extend a Peloton streak.

 When it comes to counting Lanebreak vs. classes rides, Lanebreak is likely to get you to higher overall numbers.
 Each level counts independently, so if you are doing the same 5 minute level 6 times in a row trying to get a perfect score, it will count as 6 independent rides.